-To prevent possible ground fault risks, equip the corresponding GFD equipment.
-The battery warranty may be null and void if the GFD equipment is not equipped.
+To prevent possible ground fault risks, it is recommended to equip the corresponding GFD equipment.
+We suggest to consult your battery vendor about the detailded GFD equipment requirements.

 Please be noted there is DC Insulation Detection circuits equipped inside this PCS, but if PCS is installed in a grounded system, a Residual Current Monitoring (RCM) Device is necessary to do GFD function.
 A type B (universal current sensitive) RCM device is recommended.
-It can be installed at either DC or AC side, it is recommended to install RCM on the AC side
+It is recommended to install RCM on the AC side.
+The measuring range of the ground fault current of the RCM shall be at least from 10mA to 500mA.
+The warning and fault sigal of the RCM shall go to the EMS or site controller.
+If the ground fault happen, EMS or site controller shall send "shut down" command to PCS to shut down the energy storage system.
+And person who manage the site shall go to the site to check and find the ground fault point.
+Unless the fault is resoloved, the system can't be re-started.